algorich/notifly/README.md

 | `template`          | The symbol or string that indicates which partial will be rendered at views.
 The partial must be inside `app/views/notifly/templates/`.
 Default is `:default`. |
 | `target`            | The method which returns the notification target object.
 It's a third actor of the notification.
 Example: In "Max sent you a ticket" notification, Max is the sender, you are the receiver and the **ticket is the target**. |
 | `data`              | A method which returns a hash with usefull values to be persisted, like ticket price or whatever you want to persist. |
+| `kind`              | String used to scope notifications, default is `:notification` and all notifications with default type will be shown in `current_user`'s notifications
+| `then`              | Callback that will be executed **after** the notification creation.
+It can receive a notification as parameter.
+Right now it only works in the code above.

 Note that you can use the `default_values` parameter, it is specific to DRY your notiflies and set the values to all notiflies.
 If you need to overwrite some